Home Countries United Kingdom Education Chatsworth House Trust

 · Auto-generated from filings + methodology

 Chatsworth House Trust is a registered education nonprofit based in London, United Kingdom.
 It is registered with the Charity Commission for England and Wales.
 It was founded in 1981 and has been operating for 45 years.
-It has a GiveRadar Integrity Assessment of 89/100 (Strong transparency), indicating well-documented governance, financials, and contact details.
+According to GiveRadar's records, it holds registration with the UK Fundraising Regulator, which means it has committed to the Code of Fundraising Practice and accountable fundraising standards.
+GiveRadar's Integrity Assessment for the organization is 86/100, which reflects how much public information is available, not whether the charity is legitimate.
 The organization reports £19M in annual revenue.
 8 officers and directors are publicly disclosed.
 No red flags have been detected.
 The charity has 100 community reviews with an average rating of 1.8/5.
 On Trustpilot, it has a rating of 2.0/5 based on 420 reviews.

 Chatsworth House Trust is located in London, United Kingdom.
 The organization was established in 1981 and has been active for 45 years.
 Its registered address is International House, United Kingdom.

 Based on official tax filings, Chatsworth House Trust has £19M in annual revenue.
 It allocates 87% of expenses to programs and services.
-This is below the average of 98% for education charities in United Kingdom.
-Its revenue is significantly above the peer average of £790K.
+This is in line with the average of 85% for education charities in United Kingdom.
+Its revenue is significantly above the peer average of £994K.
 Create a free GiveRadar account to view the complete financial breakdown with year-over-year trends.

-Chatsworth House Trust is classified as a Education organization, registered in United Kingdom.
+Chatsworth House Trust is classified as an Education organization, registered in United Kingdom.
+It operates as a Charitable Company.
 By size, it is categorized as a large organization.
 It has £19M in annual revenue.
 The organization has 8 disclosed officers and directors.

 No red flags have been detected for Chatsworth House Trust.
 GiveRadar automatically screens charities for concerning patterns including high executive compensation, low program spending, and missing financial filings.
 Based on available official data, no issues have been identified.

-Chatsworth House Trust has a GiveRadar Integrity Assessment of 89/100 (Strong transparency) and no red flags have been detected, which suggests it is a well-documented organization.
-It is regulated by the Charity Commission.
-87% of expenses go to programs.
-The peer average is 98%.
+According to GiveRadar's records, Chatsworth House Trust holds registration with the UK Fundraising Regulator, which means it has committed to the Code of Fundraising Practice and accountable fundraising standards.
+It is registered with the Charity Commission for England and Wales.
+It reports that 87% of expenses go to programs (the peer average is 85%).
 Note: the organization has a low Trustpilot rating of 2.0/5, which may reflect donor dissatisfaction.
 You can donate directly through their official donation page linked on their GiveRadar profile.
-GiveRadar provides data for research purposes and does not endorse any organization.
-Always do your own due diligence.
+GiveRadar provides data for research and does not endorse any organization.
+A GiveRadar Integrity Assessment reflects how much public data is available, not whether an organization is safe to donate to, so it is always smart to do your own research before giving.

-Among education charities registered in United Kingdom: Chatsworth House Trust's GiveRadar Integrity Assessment of 89/100 is in line with the peer average of 89/100.
-It allocates 87% of expenses to programs, below the peer average of 98%.
-Its annual revenue of £19M is well above the peer average of £790K.
+Among education charities registered in United Kingdom: It allocates 87% of expenses to programs, in line with the peer average of 85%.
+Its annual revenue of £19M is well above the peer average of £994K.

 Annual revenue